rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/README.md

-# this folder is for materials related to solutions to command line optional exercises from tutorial 9a
+# this folder is for materials related to solutions to command line optional exercises from DP0.2 tutorial 9a -- custom coadd

 The command line version of the DP0.2 custom coadd tutorial (9a) is available at: